zertrin/duplicity-backup/README.md

 ## Contributing

-Latest version of the code is available at https://github.com/zertrin/duplicity-backup in the `master` branch.
+The development version of the code is available at https://github.com/zertrin/duplicity-backup in the `dev` branch.
+It is a bleeding-edge version with the latests changes that have not yet been tested a lot, but that's the best starting point to contribute.

 Pull requests are welcome!
 However please **always use individual feature branches for each pull request**.
-I may not accept a pull request from a master branch.
+I may not accept a pull request from a master or dev branch.

 Here is how to do it:

-Fork the repository and then clone your fork:
+Fork the repository first and then clone your fork on your machine:

-    git clone git@github.com:YOURNAME/duplicity-backup.git
+    git clone git@github.com:YOURNAME/duplicity-backup.git && cd duplicity-backup

+Add a remote for the upstream repository:

+    git remote add upstream git@github.com:zertrin/duplicity-backup.git

-Create a new topic branch for the changes you want to make, based on the master branch from the clone:
+Create a new topic branch for the changes you want to make, based on the `dev` branch from upstream:

-    git checkout -b my-fix-1 origin/master
+    git checkout -b my-fix-1 upstream/dev

 Make your changes, test them, commit them and push them to Github:

     git push origin my-fix-1

-Open a Pull request from `YOURNAME:my-fix-1` to `zertrin:master`.
+Open a Pull request from `YOURNAME:my-fix-1` to `zertrin:dev`.

-If you want to open another pull request for another change which is independant of the previous one, just create another topic branch based on master (`git checkout -b my-fix-2 origin/master`)
+If you want to open another pull request for another change which is independant of the previous one, just create another topic branch based on master (`git checkout -b my-fix-2 upstream/dev`)

 ## Installation